kevinnls/kevinnls/README.md

 </p>

 booyah!
-you might find me behind bash, vscode, w3schools, google, or, stackexchange having no to very little idea of what i'm doing or where i'm going.
+you might find me behind bash, vscode, mdn web docs, google, or, stackexchange having no to very little idea of what i'm doing or where i'm going.

 but hey, i usually reach where i want to go! :D